-With all the planning and paperwork just about completed and a Bank balance secured to be allowed into the Country, Jess settled down to enjoy the Vegetable Cannelloni and her flight with Virgin Australia.
-Besides from including the Visa which had to be obtained before leaving the UK, the STA Work Package included the following benefits below.
+With all the planning and paperwork completed, and a Bank balance secured to be allowed into the Country, Jessie settled down to enjoy the Vegetable Cannelloni on her flight with Virgin Australia.
+Besides including the Visa, which had to be obtained before leaving the UK, the STA Work Package included the following benefits below.

 Firstly, the Airport transfer to the Hostel via an email link.
-The Airport transfer would take her and other fellow backpackers to the ‘Wake Up!’
-Hostel in Sydney for a stay of 5 nights – food not included – to start the Australian Dream.
-‘Wake Up!’ is a 2 minute walk from the nearby STA Sydney Branch that would hold the ‘Orientation Day’ (the following day).
-There she would get lots of other Work Package benefits – a mobile SIM card, a pre-paid Opal card ($25), a work mentor, help with setting up Medicare, Job assist, Tax File Number, CV help and ability to print out forms and use computers.
+This would take her and other fellow backpackers to the ‘Wake Up!’
+Hostel in Sydney for a stay 5 night stay, to start the Australian Dream.
+‘Wake Up!’ is a 2 minute walk from the nearby STA Sydney Branch that would hold the ‘Orientation Day’ There, she would get lots of other Work Package benefits – a mobile SIM card, a pre-paid Opal card ($25), a work mentor, help with setting up Medicare, Job assist, Tax File Number, CV help and the ability to print out forms and use computers.

-Before leaving they had also sent lots of advice and tutorial videos to help including setting up a Bank Account.
-All that Jess had to do was locate the Bank and ‘present’ herself to get her Bank card.
+Before leaving she had also recieved lots of advice and tutorial videos to help her including setting up a Bank Account.
+All that Jessie had to do was locate the Bank and ‘present’ herself to get her Bank card.
 All of this was a lot easier than she thought, and for her it was worth paying a bit extra for the Work Package.
 There were no hiccups and it did what it said!

 What wasn’t easy was being in her own company!!

 Everything was too BIG, and loud and alienating.
-After a long reassuring pep talk and a midnight room swap – organised by the very good staff at ‘Wake Up!’ – into a much smaller, quieter, all female dorm, Jess woke up the next day with a much healthier, positive attitude.
+After a long reassuring pep talk, and a midnight room swap – organised by the very good staff at ‘Wake Up!’ – she was moved into a much smaller, quieter, all female dorm.
+Jess woke up the next day with a much healthier, positive attitude.